To mark this year’s International Women’s Day on 8 March, the European Parliament is underlining the crucial role of women during the Covid crisis.

 Parliament President David Sassoli and European Commission President Ursula von der Leyen will open the event, which will be hosted by women's rights committee chair Evelyn Regner.
 Other participants include Helena Dalli, the European commissioner for gender equality; and Greek President Ekaterini Sakelaropoulou.

 In a panel on women on the frontlines and the lessons learnt from the crisis management, female political leaders, key health workers and experts in gender equality will exchange best practices and their personal experiences of women's empowerment during crises, with MEPs and members of national parliaments.

 On 3 March, a seminar focusing on female scientists and carers will bring together researchers from the pharmaceutical industry, gender equality experts, health and social workers and MEPs.

-Also on 8 March, Women’s Rights Committee Chair Evelyn Regner, will be live on Facebook to answer citizens’ questions about the current state of play on gender equality in the EU and how the pandemic has worsened the plight of women.
-Watch it live here.
+On 8 March, women's rights committee chair Evelyn Regner will be live on Facebook to answer your questions about the current state of play of gender equality in the EU and how the pandemic has worsened the plight of women.